iPlumb3r/EcosystemMapping/ReadMe.md

 Ecosystem Mapping Model (E2M)
 ==
 A Model for answering __key questions__ about any Ecosystem :
 WHO ?
-Do WHAT ?
+Does WHAT ?
 HOW ?
 For WHAT ? & WHY ?

 Mantra
 -